-

 A: A team can have up to three members and cannot exceed this number.
 The participants who desire to participate individually can do so by filling and submitting the details for the team leader.

 A: Teams are welcome to add any new members as long as their total members do not exceed 3.
 However, they are prohibited from swapping or removing any existing member of the team.
-To do this please sends your request to questions@volumezerocompetitions.com with the details of the new team member.
+To do this please send your request to questions@volumezerocompetitions.com

 A: The design solution can be a site-specific or versatile module that can be replicated in different locations across the globe.
 We encourage participants to detail the solution at one site location to provide necessary context to the design and the way it responds to surroundings.